How It Works

 6. Chick Pickup Day

-We’ll return the day after hatch day, typically a Sunday, to pick up the chicks and all equipment.
+We’ll return one week after Hatch Day, typically a Saturday, to pick up the chicks and all supplies.
 No coop, no long-term care, no mess.
 Say your goodbyes, and we’ll take care of the rest.